P&C Solution To Unveil New Product 'METALENSE 2' At CES 2024

-(MENAFN- PR Newswire) SEOUL, South Korea, Dec.
-21, 2023 /PRNewswire/ -- P&C Solution has announced its participation in the upcoming CES 2024 International Consumer Electronics Show, set to take place in Las Vegas from Jan.
+SEOUL, South Korea, Dec.
+22, 2023 /PRNewswire/ -- P&C Solution has announced its participation in the upcoming CES 2024 International Consumer Electronics Show, set to take place in Las Vegas from Jan.
 9 until Jan.
 12 for four days.

 As a company specializing in XR/AR technologies, P&C Solution plans to reveal the METALENSE 2 at CES 2024, the follow-up model of the METALENSE which earned the "CES 2023 Innovation Award" this year.